-1. Requirements.
+- 1. Requirements.
 Contractors are required to operate their management control systems as validated or accepted by DOE.
-It is the DOE Project Manager's responsibility to ensure the contractor's continued compliance with the specified Criteria requirements, throughout the contract's duration.
-This is accomplished by agreement with on-site personnel (e.g., representatives of the Cognizant Contracting Officer and Cognizant Auditor) or through periodic visits to the contractor by Project Office representatives.
+It is the DOE project manager's responsibility to ensure the contractor's continued compliance with the specified CSCSC requirements throughout the contract's duration.
+This is accomplished by agreement with on site personnel (e.g., representatives of the CCO and cognizant auditor) or through periodic visits to the contractor by project office representatives.
 Contractors should be encouraged to establish plans for their own and appropriate subcontractor surveillance.
 Generally, such contractor activity can be made a part of existing audit procedures.
-Additional guidance for performing the surveillance function is contained in DOE/CR-0018 , Systems Review/Surveillance Guide.

-2. Surveillance Phases.
+Additional guidance for performing the surveillance function is contained in the DOE CSCSC Systems Review/Surveillance Guide. - 2.
+Surveillance Phases.
 Normally, the surveillance function is accomplished in two phases.
 The first phase begins after contract award.
-At this time the contractor's management control systems may be in a stage of implementation in which they do not fully satisfy the Criteria requirements, indicating a need for modification and improvement.
-The second phase begins after systems review and the contractor's operational systems have been validated or accepted.
+At this time the contractor's management control systems may be in a stage of implementation in which they do not fully satisfy the CSCSC requirements, indicating a need for modification and improvement.
+The second phase begins after the contractor's operational systems have been validated or accepted.

-- a.
 Phase I surveillance is directed to assure satisfactory implementation of the contractor's management control systems by monitoring the contractor's progress toward such implementation.
 During this period, even though the contractor's systems have not yet been validated or accepted, it is necessary that DOE make decisions based upon contractor reports derived from the operating management control systems.
-Thus, it is necessary to determine if the data in the reports are valid and complete. - b.
+Thus, it is necessary to determine if the data in the reports are valid and complete.

 Phase II surveillance follows validation or acceptance of the contractor's management control systems and is more formalized.
 The surveillance should provide for verifying, tracing, and evaluating the information contained in the reports submitted to DOE.
 It also should ensure that the contractor's management control systems continue to operate as required by the contract and that any proposed or actual changes are reviewed or approved, as applicable.
-If, during surveillance, the contractor's practices are found to differ from the systems validated or accepted, the contractor will take the necessary action to rectify the situation.
+If, during surveillance, the contractor's practices are found to differ from the systems validated or accepted, DOE should direct the contractor to take the action necessary to rectify the situation.